Skip to main content

 4 mentions Positive Neutral Negative

-The game features no microtransactions or ads, providing a straightforward experience without additional costs.
-However, some players feel that the game's promotional materials create a misleading impression, particularly regarding the luxury yacht's capacity and the overall significance of player choices.
+The game is praised for its lack of microtransactions and ads, providing a straightforward experience without additional costs.
+However, some players feel that the game's promotional materials create a misleading impression about its features, particularly regarding the luxury yacht's capacity.
+Overall, while the monetization aspect is positively received, there are concerns about the game's marketing and its alignment with actual gameplay.

 • “Normally I wouldn’t mind if it were a little janky, but for all the emphasis the game put on advertising this feature, I never once felt like my text mattered.”